Pregnancy and epilepsy

 For a woman with epilepsy who takes AEDs during her pregnancy, her baby will be exposed to AEDs in the womb.
 Although while she is pregnant a mother’s bloodstream is kept separate from her unborn baby’s, some substances can pass from her blood into her baby’s blood via the placenta.
 These substances include nutrients, oxygen, alcohol and medication, including AEDs.
 Some AEDs can affect how the baby grows and develops in the womb, particularly so in the first 12 weeks of pregnancy when the baby’s main organs and skeleton are developing.

 See more about birth abnormalities and reducing the risk.

 Pre-natal screening is the name for a number of different checks that all women have done during their pregnancy, to see how their baby is developing in the womb.
 These include ultrasound scans which are done at certain intervals throughout pregnancy, commonly at 12 weeks (known as the 'dating scan') and at 18 - 20 weeks (known as the 'anomaly scan').

 Women are also offered combined blood tests that measure a number of things including alphafetoprotein (AFP) levels.
 AFP is a type of protein which is passed from an unborn baby to its mother.
 The levels of AFP in a mother's blood can indicate the risk of their baby being born with certain disorders including spina bifida.
-Screening does not say for certain if a baby will be born with or without any birth defects.
-However, it can help to determine the risk of a baby being born with birth defects.
+Screening does not say for certain if a baby will be born with or without any birth abnormalities.
+However, it can help to determine the risk of a baby being born with birth abnormalities.

 The UK, and Irish, Epilepsy and Pregnancy Registers